pravega/zookeeper-operator/README.md

 #### Install via helm

-Helm can be used to install a sample zookeeper cluster with the release name `zookkeeper`.
+Helm can be used to install a sample zookeeper cluster with the release name `zookeeper`.

 ```
-$ helm install bookkeeper charts/zookkeeper
+$ helm install zookeeper charts/zookeeper
 ```

-Check out the [zookkeeper helm charts](charts/zookkeeper) for the complete list of configurable parameters.
+Check out the [zookeeper helm charts](charts/zookeeper) for the complete list of configurable parameters.

 #### Manual deployment